Spark Grant Information Pack

 Demonstrate how capacity building can create a strong and healthy community network.

-Beacon of Hope want to explore opportunities and ideas that will support preventative & sustainable approaches to improve mental wellbeing by listening to their community to ascertain what is needed for everyone to thrive.
+Beacon of Hope explored with their community opportunities and ideas that will support preventative & sustainable approaches to improve mental wellbeing and what is needed for everyone in their community to thrive.

 The Rainbow Dog: A Positive Mental Health Initiative For The LGBTI+ Community